SKPG-Tech/SKPG-Tech/README.md

 ## About Me
 Hi, I'm from Lithuania and I make YouTube Video.
 I use programming to give others the chance to learn something new.
 I'm LOVE C#.
 If I have the opportunity to make something using it, I will choose that route instantly.
 I have a few open-source projects, but wish to make more.
-That's my goal because I need to Inspire others.
+That's my goal because I want to Inspire others.

 ## More Info
 - 🔭 I’m currently working on [YTVD-NuGet](https://github.com/SKPG-Tech/YTVD-NuGet).